vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiLockdownMode.md

 ### -cluster

-The name of the cluster in which the ESXi host is located.
+The name of the cluster in which the ESX host is located.

 ```yaml
 Type: String